-• The case against the Employee has been established; or

-- Whether it is appropriate and reasonable to issue a formal warning or dismiss the Employee. - Whether it is appropriate to dismiss the proceedings
+- The case against the Employee has been established; or - Whether it is appropriate and reasonable to issue a formal warning or dismiss the Employee.

 Should an Employee appeal the outcome of the hearing, it is the role of the Headteacher / panel considering the appeal to review the original decision on the basis of the grounds for appeal presented by the Employee and to consider whether the original outcome was within a range of reasonable responses given the circumstances.